 Master’s degree: This can sometimes substitute for the required specialized experience to become a criminal investigator at the FPS.
 An advanced education does not guarantee you a position, but may increase your chances and pay scale.

 Salary and Job Outlook

-According to the U.S. Bureau of Labor Statistics’ current Occupational Outlook Handbook, the median national annual salary for police and detectives is $63,380.
-Actual salaries may vary greatly based on specialization within the field, location, years of experience and a variety of other factors.
+According to the U.S. Bureau of Labor Statistics’ 2020 Occupational Outlook Handbook, the median national annual salary for police and detectives is $67,290.
+Actual salaries may vary greatly based on specialization within the field, location, years of experience, and a variety of other factors.
 National long-term projections of employment growth may not reflect local and/or short-term economic or job

-The job growth for police and detectives is expected to be 7 percent through 2026.
+The job growth for police and detectives is expected to be 5% through 2029.
 However, as homeland security efforts continue to grow and evolve, quality federal protection agents will always be needed.